laurGeo/milestone-4-ecomm-site/README.md

 ## Testing ##
 Chrome Dev tools:
-I tested the different screen sizes to make sure they display correctly
+I tested the different screen sizes to make sure they display correctly.
+I also used a Samsung phone.

 Manual Testing:

-- Adding a new product from the Django backend
+- Adding a new product from the Django backend, make sure it is fully visible on the front end
-- Adding products to basket
+- Adding products to basket, to see that the notificiation button appears beside the cart, and also so that when a user visits their cart the item is there
+- purchasing an item so that it adds to basket, and the user can then purchase the items in the basket
 - Exceeding max number which is 100
-- Adding 0 products
+- Adding 0 products and trying to purchase
-- Creating products that do not pass validation
+- Creating products that do not pass validation, al forms have  some form of validation on them
 - Using int instead of string
 - Using string instead of int
 - Using over 2 decimal places
 - Using over 254 characters
-- Clicking on every link on the page
+- Clicking on every link on the page, ensuring there are no dead links and that each one works as it should
+- Adding comments
+- Adding comments to the same products, using different accounts
+- Running code through the html validator

-Automatic Testing:
+Automated Testing:

 Ideally all these tests should have been created in python, and run on the CI build.
 Ideally using a test framework such as jasmin.